CovidShield/server/CONTRIBUTING.md

 ```shell
 $ make test
 ```

-If you're a Shopify employee, `dev up` will configure the database for you and install the above dependencies and `dev {build,test,run,etc.}` will work as you'd expect.

 Once you're happy with your changes, please fork the repository and push your code to your fork, then open a pull request against this repository.